decyphertek-io/decyphertek/docs/products/gcp-wazuh-instructions.md

 Note:
 -------
-* Please be aware that it takes a few minutes for the system to be up and running.
+* Please be aware that it takes 10-15 minutes before the system is up and running.
+* Please be patient , you can check uptime from terminal.

 SSH Into the server:
 --------------------